NILBOGtheSavior/naztechempire_2024/README.md

 ## TODO

 - Create the template for each application
-- Create and populate the "Downloads" page
+- Update the "Downloads" page with more diverse styling
+- Write blog 2 for the 8th of Jan
-- Write blog 2 for the 15th of Jan
+- Write blog 3 for the 15th of Jan
 - Add a dark mode switch